blunden/TALDownloader/README.md

 TALDownloader
 ======

-A simple Android app for downloading This American Life episodes by sharing the episode URL from the Browser.
+A simple Android app for downloading This American Life episodes by sharing the episode URL from the Browser or entering the episode number manually.
 It was a way for me to mess around with parts of the Android API.

 Installation